-Carrillo is an extremely friendly town and our SAY students regularly comment on how safe they have felt during their stay in Carrillo and traveling around our state.
+Carrillo is an extremely friendly town and our SAY students regularly comment on how safe they have felt during their stay in Carrillo and while traveling around the peninsula.
 Getting around town on your own is safe and easy.
 In the evening there are often events in our central plaza and families are out and about.

 Carrillo is a very friendly and safe town with a lovely plaza in the town center.
 I would recommend this program to those who like to be away from the city center and like to feel a warm connection to new people and culture.

-There is an extremely low crime rate in Carrillo, and as of January 2017 there are no U.S. State Department advisories in effect for our state, Quintana Roo.
-You can check the State Department warnings here.
-Overall, we just recommend that visitors use common sense.
+There is an extremely low crime rate in Carrillo.
+As in any place in the world, we just recommend that visitors use common sense.

 How do I register?